johnwargo/johnwargo-static-11ty/src/posts/2023/eleventy-enhanced-pagination-navigation-buttons.md

 {% endif %}
 {% endhighlight %}

-The first line delivers the traditional 'Page # of #' heading above the buttons.
+The first line inside the conditional delivers the traditional 'Page # of #' heading above the buttons.

 The rest is, I hope, self explanatory.
 The only real tricky part was determining the delta from the last page to use for comparison purposes.
 Liquid wouldn't let me do the math I needed in the comparison, so I had to pull the calculation out into a variable assignment:

 {% highlight liquid %}
 {% assign endPage = pagination.pages.length | minus: 2 %}